 A licensed mobile home installer can repair a crowning problem for you, but it is not a simple job that a homeowner can tackle successfully.
 Bringing the piers under the exterior walls and marriage line into alignment at the same level fixes the crown, but can throw the bearing at the piers under the I-beams of the chassis out of whack.
 Some bearing points at the I-beams may end up sitting above the piers until they “relax” back down, and a second adjustment could be necessary.
 An experienced, professional installer knows how far things can be pushed without causing damage, especially if the floor has been crowned for while.

 It’s a simple fact of structural repair for any home, both site-built and manufactured, that leveling a foundation does not automatically fit everything above it back together correctly.
 Sometimes the repair causes new stresses, cracks, and problems at other locations.

-For a listing of typical foundation and tie-down requirements and defects, see our blog post What are the most common defects in mobile/manufactured home foundation piers? and What are the tie-down requirements for a mobile home?
+For a listing of typical foundation and tie-down requirements and defects, see our blog post What are the most common defects in mobile/manufactured home foundation piers? and What is the minimum warranty for a mobile/manufactured home installation in Florida? and What are the tie-down requirements for a mobile home?

 Here’s links to a collection of our blog posts about MOBILE/MANUFACTURED HOMES:

 of Blog Posts